 Good Neighbors Next Door

-The U.S. Department of Housing and Urban Development (HUD) offers a variety of home buying assistance programs, including the Good Neighbors Next Door Program.
+The U.S. Department of Housing and Urban Development (HUD) offers a variety of teacher home loan programs, including the Good Neighbors Next Door Program.
 This program was developed to help pre-kindergarten through 12th-grade teachers (and other public servant professionals) become homeowners.
 It offers a 50% discount on homes listed by HUD in return for committing to live in the property for 36 months.

 Teacher Next Door

 HUD’s Teacher Next Door Program pairs educators with federal, state, and local home loan programs for teachers — including the Good Neighbors Next Door program.
-It also grants up to $4,170 for teachers and even $6,000 in some areas depending on the cost of living.
-Not only could you be eligible for the Teacher Next Door program, but you may also have access to another $10,681 in down payment assistance.
+So how much money can someone who qualifies for the Teacher Next Door program receive?
+Well, it grants up to $4,170 for teachers and even $6,000 in some areas depending on the cost of living.
+Not only could you be eligible for the Teacher Next Door mortgage, but you may also have access to another $10,681 in down payment assistance.
 And there aren’t any upfront, application, or broker fees.
 But wait, there’s more!
-Other freebies include free appraisal, home buyer representation, access to MLS listings, nationwide access to foreclosures, discount title fees, and preferred interest rates.
-Teacher Next Door is designed to match the right teacher with the right home loan program that’s available.
+Other freebies include a free appraisal, home buyer representation, access to MLS listings, nationwide access to foreclosures, discount title fees, and preferred interest rates.
+Teacher Next Door is designed to match the right educators with the right teacher mortgage loans.

 Check with your state for home loan teacher programs that aren’t offered federally.
-Many states offer similar home loan programs for teachers.
-In many cases, Teacher Next Door can connect qualified home buyers with the appropriate grants and programs, but you can still search for home loans programs for teachers that are unique to your state.
+Many states offer similar home loans for teachers.
+In many cases, Teacher Next Door can connect qualified home buyers with the appropriate grants and programs, but you can still search for mortgage loans for teachers that are unique to your state.

 Dedicated teacher housing

 In some areas, available housing is set aside just for teachers.
-While it’s geared more towards renting, teacher-specific housing can provide below market rates or rent discounts that can help you save for a home of your own.
+While it’s geared more toward renting, teacher-specific housing can provide below-market rates or rent discounts that can help you save for a home of your own.

 In Dare County, North Carolina, teachers can sign up for affordable teacher housing through the Dare Education Foundation.
 Here, they offer units that rent below market value.
 Many states provide similar options for teachers who may not otherwise be able to afford to live in certain school zones.